cyberzed/OSS_Creates_Heroes/outline.md

 			*  In flow
 		*  Mark Seemann - Zone out, check in, move on
 	*  What will your sentence be?

+	"What we do in life echoes in eternity"
+	"My name is Maximus Decimus Meridius, commander of the Armies of the North, General of the Felix Legions and loyal servant to the TRUE emperor, Marcus Aurelius.
+Father to a murdered son, husband to a murdered wife.
+And I will have my vengeance, in this life or the next."

 		*  Created C++
 		*  Had three kids
 		*  Went to the moon